Hesamalian/French-sentiment-analysis/README.md

 # French-sentiment-analysis

-To run the code, it needs to have example.csv as a toy dataset in the same path,
+This is a simple implementation of sentiment analysis model using Convolutional neural network in Keras.
+This is modified for the French language datasets.

-You can run the code simply by:
+To run the code, it needs to have example.csv as a toy dataset in the same path, You can run the code simply by:

 python sen.py [path2train]

 For instance:
 python sen.py example.csv

 Output:
 weights of the model saved for the best accuracy using validation_data

 For Citation
 @article{DBLP:journals/corr/Kim14f,
   author    = {Yoon Kim},
   title     = {Convolutional Neural Networks for Sentence Classification},